InRule/Samples/Developer Samples/CommandLineTools/README.md

 This sample allows a Rule Application to be promoted from one Catalog instance to another from a command line.
 It supports the Rule App being sourced either from a Catalog or the filesystem, and outputs the compiled JS to a file on the file system.

+Returns 0 if the process completed successfully, or 1 if an error occurred (which will have been detailed in the console log).

 ### Sample Execution command:

     ./PromoteRuleApp.exe -RuleAppName:"MortgageCalculator" -Label:LIVE -Comment:"Publish from command line tool" -SrcCatUri:"https://dev.ircatalog.azurewebsites.net/service.svc/core" -SrcCatUser:"username" -SrcCatPass:"password" -DestCatUri:https://stage.ircatalog.azurewebsites.net/Service.svc/core" -DestCatUser:"username" -DestCatPass:"password"